InsightSoftwareConsortium/ITKColorNormalization/README.rst

 Overview
 --------

-This performs "Structure Preserving Color Normalization" on an H&E image using a reference image.
+This performs \"Structure Preserving Color Normalization\" on an H&E image using a reference image.

 H&E (hematoxylin and eosin) are stains used to color parts of cells in a histological image, often for medical diagnosis.
 Hematoxylin is a compound that stains cell nuclei a purple-blue color.
 Eosin is a compound that stains extracellular matrix